akphi/elexion/data/README.md

-# Datasets
+# Data sets

+## General Information
-This folder contains the datasets we use for this study in different phases of the project, from original to pre-processed, to prepared, and finally selected for modelling.
-We have noted some of the legal issues which have to do with these datasets in the disclaimer section, please make sure you read and understand that.
-We do not wish to distribute these datasets in anyway, so please do not cite us as your data source if you use them anywhere else.
+This folder contains the data sets (as well as their metadata files) we use for this study in different phases of the project, from original to pre-processed, to prepared, and finally selected for modelling.
+We have noted some of the legal issues which have to do with these data sets in the disclaimer section, please make sure you read and understand that.
+We do not wish to distribute these data sets in anyway, so please do not cite us as your data source if you use them anywhere else.

 ## Source
 As mentioned, the main dataset is taken from [USA.county.data](https://github.com/Deleetdk/USA.county.data).
 We have traced the sources for each piece of data in that source and record them in [main_source.csv](misc/main_source.csv) file.
 Other sources can be found in [source.csv](misc/source.csv).